ltran1612/CS525-CodingProject/README.md

 + The number of cipher blocks.
 + The path to the message (which is test_message.txt).

 Then, the sender will wait for the receiver to send back a message saying that the receiver has finished setting up and is ready to receive the cipher blocks.

 Once the sender receive the message, the sender will use perf_counter() to get the start timestamp and start sending the cipher blocks and the receiver will start decrypting the cipher blocks.

-Once the receiver has finished decrypting to get the plaintext blocks, it will use perf_counter() again to get the end timestamp and output it to receiver.csv .
+Once the receiver has finished decrypting to get the plaintext blocks, it will use perf_counter() to get the end timestamp and output it to receiver.csv .

+It will also read the original message using the message path and compare to see if the decrypted message is the same as the original message.

 One the sender has sent everything, the sender will write the start timestamp to sender.csv .
-It will also read the original message using the message path and compare to see if the decrypted message is the same as the original message.